UniversalDependencies/docs/_fr/feat/Degree.md

 layout: feature
 title: 'Degree'
 shortdef: 'degree of comparison'
+udver: '2'
 ---

 French does not have the  `Degree` feature.
-It appears rarely on foreign words, such as English.